mnm-rnd/competitions/zindi/airqo-ugandan-air-quality-forecast-challenge/README.md

 ### `Config` and other constants

-This contains the different configurations that used throughout our code.
+This contains the different configurations that are used throughout our code.
 This includes things like the model parameters, seed number, and features to perform selective feature engineering, among others.

 ### `Model`